Class Schedule for January 2018:

 "Asana is a position where the practitioner works, co-ordinates and balances the organs of action, senses of perception, the muscles, ligaments, the tendons, the fibres, the sinews of the body as well as mind, ego, intellect and consciousness in unison, interweaving the gross physical body, the subtle mental body and the causal spritual body."

 - BKS Iyengar, Light on Astanga Yoga

-The new Queanbeyan Yoga Room studio is now running classes for all levels, from beginner to experienced.
+Queanbeyan Yoga Room studio runs classes for all levels, from beginner to experienced.

-Queanbeyan Yoga Room currently offers classes at four levels:
+Queanbeyan Yoga Room currently offers classes at three levels:

-Please refer to Timetable and Contact pages for enrollments.
-Also, please use the Contact form for any questions, or speak to Chris by phone or at the QYR.
+Please use the Contact form for any questions, or speak to Chris by phone or at the QYR.

 Please use the Contact form to express your interest to attend a particular class or classes.